diggyg97/RFID-Access-Control/README.md

 You can ready more about this on my blog by visiting this link: https://digvijayghotane.blogspot.com/2018/05/in-todays-world-we-have-lot-of-products.html

-You can also view the working of this video by visiting this link: https://youtu.be/THz1pfmVX6c
+You can also view the working with this video: https://youtu.be/THz1pfmVX6c